markavale/admin-scraper/README.md

 ```

-## Create .env file for your env variables
+## Create .env file for your env variables(Copy paste the details below and replace it with your own env variables)
 ```

-Copy paste this and replace it with your own variables [settings]
+[settings]
 SECRET_KEY = 'your awesome secret key'
 DJANGO_SETTINGS_MODULE = 'base.settings.dev'

-[mysql-database-config] if you're using mysql NAME=your_db_name
+[sql-database-config]
+NAME=your_db_name
 USER=your_db_user
 PASSWORD=your_db_password